-FACULTY OF MEDICAL SCIENCES UNDERGRADUATE HANDBOOK 2023 - 2024
+FACULTY OF MEDICAL SCIENCES

-DISCLAIMER:
+UNDERGRADUATE HANDBOOK 2024 - 2025

+DISCLAIMER

 The information in this booklet is accurate at the time of printing.
 Subsequent publications may therefore reflect updated information.
 Students should consult the Dean's office where clarification is required.
 This booklet gives information on the undergraduate programmes of the Faculty of Medical Sciences at the Cave Hill Campus of the University of the West Indies (Barbados).
-For courses offered at the other Campuses, please see Faculty booklets for the Mona (Jamaica) and St. Augustine (Trinidad & Tobago) Campuses.
+For courses offered at other campuses of The University of the West Indies, please see Faculty booklets for the Mona (Jamaica) and St. Augustine (Trinidad & Tobago) Campuses.

-Note: The Cave Hill MB BS Curriculum is approved by the Academic Quality Assurance Committee (AQAC).
+Note: The Cave Hill MBBS Curriculum is approved by the Academic Quality Assurance Committee (AQAC).
 It is accredited by the Caribbean Accreditation Authority for Medicine and other Health Professions (CAAM-HP).
 This accreditation has been recognised by the National Committee of Foreign Medical Education and Accreditation (NCFMEA) of the USA to be comparable to that of US Medical Schools.